-- The applications are reviewed by the Global Advisory Board.
+- Then, the applications are reviewed by the Global Advisory Board (GAB).

-- After applicants are approved by ISA, GEC and ISSS, the Director of the Office of Global Programs, Dr. Angela Jeon-Huh, and the Chancellor confirm fund recipients.
+- After the applicants are approved by GAB, the Director of the Office of Global Programs and the Chancellor confirm fund recipients.

 - Financial Aid Office awards funds to the students’ bursar accounts.